Final-Heaven/C-Sharp-Live-Project/README.md

   });
   ```

-  The Index.cshtml file was already scaffolded for me, but I had to then add additional logic to the file using Razor syntax:
+  The Index.cshtml file was already scaffolded for me, but I had to then add additional logic to the file using Razor syntax, such as this:

   ```
   @foreach (var item in Model.Where(i => ((i.EndTime.AddDays(7)) > (DateTime.Now))).OrderBy(i => i.StartTime))